Dad's Life and Legacy

 Everything was as it should be.

-On Christmas Day of 2019, he turned 80 and we gathered at my brother, Femi's house in Altrincham, Cheshire.
-It was the most memorable Christmas.
-All of Dad and Mum's children and grandchildren were present to celebrate the incredible milestone with him and each other.
-Such joy!
+All of Dad and Mum's children and many grandchildren were present to celebrate the incredible milestone with him and each other.
+He was wearing his favourite colour, sky blue.
+It was simple joy!

-When Dad visits he stays in London for the most part.
+When Dad visits, he stays in London for the most part.
 He would take long walks or just stay in his room reading books on various topics he would get from the local library.
-He loved to explore and rediscover the London he knew in the 1960s and would often stop at a good Fish & Chip shop he found along the way.
-At dinner time in the evenings, he would tell stories and have a good laugh at life.
+He loved to explore and rediscover the London he knew in the 1960s and would often stop at a good Fish and Chips shop he found along the way.

-Life is short, and every moment is precious. - Gad Saad
+Life is short, and every moment is precious - Gad Saad

-Life is short, and if we enjoy every moment of every day, then we will be happy no matter what happens or what changes along the way. - Gretchen Bleiler
+Life is short, and if we enjoy every moment of every day, then we will be happy no matter what happens or what changes along the way - Gretchen Bleiler

-Dad went back to Nigeria in January of 2020.
-He had a minor accident and went to the hospital for treatment.
-It was during COVID-19 and not knowing he was diabetic he was given a dose of anaesthetics.
+He had a minor accident later and went to the hospital for treatment.
+It was during COVID-19, and not knowing he was diabetic was given a dose of anaesthetics.
 His body went into shock.

 Dad's body could not cope...

-How we use our lifetime is what counts for our legacy and eternity.
+Life is brief and time is short.
+How we use our lifetime is what counts for legacy and for eternity.

 Dad loved life.
 He is now enjoying it in stellar quality and greater quantity.